Christopher Sabat

-Christopher Robin Sabat is an American voice actor.
-Some of his prominent roles in animations and anime include Vegeta, Piccolo, Yamcha, Shenron, and various characters in Dragon Ball, Roronoa Zoro in One Piece, Giroro in Sgt.
-Frog, All Might in My Hero Academia, Daisuke Jigen in Lupin the Third, And Yami Sukehiro in Black Clover.
+Christopher Robin Sabat is an American voice actor, voice director, and ADR director.
+Some of his prominent roles in animations and anime include Vegeta, Piccolo, Yamcha, Shenron, and various other characters in Dragon Ball, Roronoa Zoro in One Piece, Giroro in Sgt.
+Frog, All Might in My Hero Academia, Daisuke Jigen in Lupin the Third, and Yami Sukehiro in Black Clover.